-All art majors who are required to take Learning Support must also complete MSCC 1300 First-Year Experience, and the degree program will require 65 credit hours.
+\All art majors who are required to take Learning Support must also complete MSCC 1300 - First-Year Experience, increasing the hours in the degree program to 65.

-Students who attend community colleges that do not offer ART 2000, ART 2020 will complete these courses upon transfer to a university.
+Note: Students who attend community colleges that do not offer ART 2000, ART 2020 will complete these courses upon transfer to a university.
 These students will complete requirements in the Humanities/Fine Arts as prescribed at the community college where they are enrolled.